jupiterbjy/jupiterbjy/README.md

 ```

 <!--
+gonna leave this below forever to give pain on whoever read this in raw, heh!
+also a good memory to self of my first time with github... sort of.

 **jupiterbjy/jupiterbjy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: